Supervolcano Alert: North Korea’s Mount Paektu Could Erupt And Cause Global Climate Catastrophe, Experts Sound The Alarm

 “This volcano [is] responsible for one of the largest eruptions on record.”

-Following initial evidence that Mount Paektu could erupt, scientists warned in a study, published in the journal Nature in February 2016, that disturbances caused by nuclear weapons testing by the regime of King Jong-un, North Korea’s dictator, could upset lava that has accumulated beneath the surface and trigger an eruption of Mount Paektu.
+Following initial evidence that Mount Paektu could erupt, scientists warned in a study, published in the journal Nature in February 2016, that disturbances caused by nuclear weapons testing by the regime of Kim Jong-un, North Korea’s dictator, could upset lava that has accumulated beneath the surface and trigger an eruption of Mount Paektu.

 A study by a team of North Korean and Western experts, published in the journal Science Advances in November 2016, suggested that the eruption of Mount Paektu in 946 A.D. might have ejected a greater amount of sulfur into the atmosphere than estimated by previous studies.